pravega/pravega/documentation/src/docs/pravega-concepts.md

 Pravega provides a client library, written in Java, that implements a convenient API for Writer and Reader applications.
-The Pravega Java Client Library encapsulates the wire protocol used to communicate Pravega clients and servers.
+The Pravega Java Client Library encapsulates the Wire Protocol used to communicate Pravega clients and servers.

 - **Writer:** An application that creates Events and writes them into a Stream.